Wei2624/Wei2624.github.io/_MachineLearning/sv_discriminative_model.md

 &= (y - h_{\theta}(x))x_j
 \end{align}$$

 From the fisrt line to second line, we use the derivative of logistic function derived above.
 This gives us the update rule for each dimension on feature vector.
-Although we have same algorithm as LMS in this case, the hypothesis in this cases is different.
+Although we have same algorithm as LMS in this case, the hypothesis in this case is different.
 It is not surprising to have the same equation when we talk about Generalized Linearized Model.

 # 6 Digression: The Perceptron Learning Algortihm

 We will talk about this in Learning Theory in more detials.
 In short, we change our hypothesis function to be:

-$$g\theta^Tx) = \begin{cases} 1  \text{, if } \theta^Tx geq 0 \\ 0  \text{, otherwise} \\ \end{cases}$$
+$$g\theta^Tx) = \begin{cases} 1  \text{, if } \theta^Tx \geq 0 \\ 0  \text{, otherwise} \\ \end{cases}$$

 The updating equation remains the same.
-This is called **perceptron learning algorithm**.\
+This is called **perceptron learning algorithm**.

 # 7 Newton's Method for Maximizing